WillChamness/Dnsmasq-PXE/README.md

 sudo mkdir -p /nfs/nfsboot/ubuntu/desktop
 ```
 ### add picture here
 Note that there is no directory for Debian.
-This is intentional: Debian cannot boot via NFS
+This is intentional: Debian cannot boot via NFS.

 ## HTTP
 The HTTP root is located in `/var/www/html/` by default.
 Create the following directories: